RubberDuckEng/pangram/README.md

 * Needs visual design
 * Buttons should be more tactile (material splash, etc.)
 * Should look different on tablet vs. phone.
-* Needs a text field for when using a keyboard.
-(Hexegons should still press when typing from keyboard?)
+* Should hexegons still press when typing from keyboard?
 * Error messages are too far away from the keys on desktop.

 ## Features